What Does a Corporate Paralegal Do? A Beginner’s Guide

 What is a corporate paralegal?

 As with all paralegals, corporate paralegals assist lawyers in their work.
-These responsibilities often include preparing legal documents, maintaining records, and conducting research.
-Unlike legal assistants, paralegals often have a Paralegal Certification or other formal education which demonstrates a level of knowledge and experience in legal matters.
+These responsibilities often include preparing legal documents, maintaining records and conducting research.

 Where do corporate paralegals work?

-The day to day responsibilities of a corporate paralegal depend on the unique needs of their employer.
-Working as a corporate paralegal involves many administrative tasks such as circulating material, maintaining meeting minutes and keeping detailed legal records.
-Non administrative duties include legal research, interviewing and drafting documents.
+The day-to-day responsibilities of a corporate paralegal will depend on the unique needs of their employer.
+Working as a corporate paralegal involves many administrative tasks, such as circulating material, maintaining meeting minutes and keeping detailed legal records.
+Non-administrative duties include legal research, interviewing and drafting documents.

 A corporate paralegal works with documents like limited liability companies and partnerships, meeting notices, license applications, stock certificates, merger and dissolution agreements, and amendments.
-Corporate paralegals frequently work with the legal aspects of corporate transactions such as mergers, acquisitions, contract review and initial public offerings depending on where they work.
+Corporate paralegals frequently work with the legal aspects of corporate transactions.

-As you can probably guess by now, corporate paralegals need to be organized, excellent communicators who aren’t afraid to pore over often-complex documents.
+Corporate paralegals need to be organized and excellent communicators who aren’t afraid to pore over often-complex documents.
 But what other skills and abilities are employers seeking?
-To answer that, we’ve analyzed over 87,000 paralegal job postings from the past year to identify some of the most commonly sought-after skills and abilities.
+To answer that, we’ve analyzed over 3,000 corporate paralegal job postings from the past year to identify some of the most commonly sought-after skills and abilities.
 Here’s what we found:2

 - Legal research